 Abdomen - area between the chest and the hips that contains the stomach, small intestine, large intestine, liver, gallbladder, pancreas, and spleen.

-Absorption - the way nutrients from food move from the small intestine into the cells in the body.
+Absorption - the way nutrients from food move from the intestines into the cells in the body.

 Accessory digestive organs - organs that help with digestion but are not part of the digestive tract.
 These organs include the tongue, pancreas, liver, gallbladder, and glands in the mouth that make saliva.